 The Ashoka tree at the entrance to the institution stands wrapped in coils as the sap, salt and xylem flowing through its stem transmits electricity that converts into radio signals.
 An old experiment, the tree becomes an arboreal transmitter of messages that talk about post-human desires.
 Arranged with the help of low-frequency amateur radio (also known as ham radio) stations across Delhi, the tree also becomes a post-human entity; it transcends the ambit of the ecological and becomes a technological conduit for the intangible trace.

-Literature is re-evaluated through visual language as “shadism” (a euphemism for racism as a structural set of beliefs that imbues young, impressionable minds through the conduits of text and rhymes) in formative literature for children is highlighted and then countered through art.
-A corner (and progressively, the walls) in the Goethe-Institut library is occupied by an Actant as she isolates politically problematic characters from the pages of these books and reinvents them by weaving a new visual language (in illustrations, yarn sculptures and animated videos) through which to read their context.
+Literature is re-evaluated through visual language as “shade-ism” (an expression for racism as a structural set of beliefs that imbues young, impressionable minds through the conduits of text and rhymes) in formative literature for children is highlighted and then countered through art.
+A corner (and progressively, the walls) in the Goethe-Institut library is occupied by an Actant as she isolates politically problematic characters from the pages of these books and reinvents them by weaving a new visual language (in illustrations, yarn sculptures and animated videos) through which to read their context anew.

-A live rooster on the premises also attracts attention; a coop has been set up, containing the rooster (who goes by the name Mookoo) and a canvas that the artist (and long-time caregiver of the pet) uses to paints him.
-By setting up this performance over 10 days, the artist intends to recreate in public her artistic experience at home, where her routine accommodates interruptions generated by Mookoo and his need for essentials and affection.
+A live rooster on the premises also attracts attention; a coop has been set up, containing Mookoo, and a canvas that the artist (and long-time caregiver of the pet) uses to paint him.
+By setting up this performance over 10 days, the artist intends to recreate, in public, her artistic experience at home, where her routine accommodates interruptions generated by Mookoo and his need for essentials and affection.

-An archival room is set up where the artist- a photographer- displays a fraction of the numerous photographs taken between 1992 and 1998 during his residence in New York.
-Simulating his lived-in workspace (complete with a scanner, projector, lightboxes, etc.), the walls are populated with intimate portraiture, that covers seminal points in the protest history of NY during said period, that one can gaze at at length or meander through.
-The artist invites friends and visitors to come and edit the sequence of the images on a wall and table in the room, following which, at the end of each day, he gets them bound in hard copy and into a photobook- a task that has been pending for years given the voluminous nature of the archive and the artist’s intimacy with the content.
+An archival room is set up where the artist—a photographer—displays a fraction of the numerous photographs taken between 1992 and 1998 during his residence in New York.
+Simulating his lived-in workspace (complete with a scanner, projector, light-boxes, etc.), the walls are populated with intimate portraiture that covers seminal points in the protest history of NY during said period; one can gaze at them at length or meander in their abundance, or play with their sequences on an “edit wall”, building on the last person’s editorial choices.
+At the end of each day, he gets them bound in hard copy and into a photo-book—a task that has been pending for years given the voluminous nature of the archive and the artist’s intimacy with the content (that erased objective distance).
 As a multitude of subjects inhabits his archives, another multitude assumes control over its material afterlife.

 The adjacent room has a poet waiting for a visitor to enter a space designed to resemble their own room in Bangalore.
 As the waiting room outside its door is filled with ambient music by Black singers (that streams into the ‘bedroom’ in low decibels), the poet reads out a poem to each visitor (after the latter picks the corresponding serial number at wish and makes themselves comfortable on the bed on invitation), creating a potential incident of intimacy between strangers who share a discreet connection that could only transpire in such moments of shared vulnerability.